 As an international seller, your products are going to be more expensive for foreign buyers than in your home market.
 That, plus the huge size of marketplaces like China’s T-Mall means there’s massive potential to increase your sales by going beyond eBay and Amazon.

 Once you build up some international volume, there’s scope to reduce your shipping costs or outsource fulfilment.
 International shipping consolidators like Spring GDS in Europe and Globegistics in the USA can potentially reduce your costs, by batching up your shipments with other retailers and moving them to the destination country in bulk.

 Amazon’s European Fulfilment Network is a good service to fulfil orders quickly from within mainland Europe.
 For a business our size it’s very hard for is to sign contracts with independent fulfilment houses in every country, so the Amazon solution is very helpful.

-	Bol.com and also Cdiscount have their own FBA style services (news about that here and here).
+Bol.com and also Cdiscount have their own FBA style services.
 The downside with any fulfilment service is that it can take an awful lot of shipping out to the different warehouses, and you have to manage the different stock levels for each location independently.
 If your setup doesn’t support that it will be a big headache.